 - 1 teaspoon of lime juice

 - Shell the shrimp and separate shells/heads from the rest.
-Return shrimp tails to the refrigerator.
+Return shrimp to the refrigerator.

 - Boil the shells and heads over low heat in 2 quarts [2 lt] of water for 45 mins, frequently replenishing the water to maintain the same level.

 - Sieve to separate the liquid from the solids.
-Throw away the solids.
+Discard the solids.

-- Return the broth to the heat, add oregano, thyme and garlic.
+- Heat broth over medium heat, add oregano, thyme and garlic.

-- Add the plantains and half the pumpkin to the liquid and boil until everything is cooked through.
+- Add the plantains and half the pumpkin to the liquid and boil until everything is cooked through (10-15 mins).
 Add water as it becomes necessary to maintain the same level.

 - Remove from the heat and cool to room temperature.

-- Remove the thyme and blend until all the solids have dissolved.
+- Discard the thyme and blend until all the solids have dissolved.

-- Return to the heat and add the potatoes and remaining pumpkin, simmering over low heat until the solids are cooked through.
+- Heat this mixture and add the potatoes and remaining pumpkin, simmering over low heat until the solids are cooked through.

 - Add the shellfish and shrimp tails.
-Simmer until the shrimp turns bright pink.
+Simmer until the shrimp turns bright pink (5-10 mins).